JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 |    Weight Class: Medium    |                                                                               -1d to STR/RFX governed Dice Pools                                                                               |       Indefinite       | 25% < Equipment Weight <= 50% of Carry Weight |       STR, RFX       |      -1      |
 |    Weight Class: Heavy    |                                                                               -2d to STR/RFX governed Dice Pools                                                                               |       Indefinite       | 50% < Equipment Weight <= 100% of Carry Weight |       STR, RFX       |      -2      |
 | Weight Class: Overburdened |                                                                               -4d to STR/RFX governed Dice Pools                                                                               |       Indefinite       |    100% < Equipment Weight of Carry Weight    |       STR, RFX       |      -4      |

+**Injury:**

+Injury is handled as part of the narrative with dice penalties being applied per injury to all a character's dice checks.
+A character is rendered Physically Incapacitated once they've taken a summed 5 or above injury dice.
+Typical "status effects" such as being poisoned, frostbitten, bleeding, madness, etc... are handled elegantly through the injury system.
+For instance, if you were dealt a Serious injury by mild poison mist, then narratively explain it as getting a large breath full.
+If the character instead was dealt a Serious injury by an extremely lethal poison mist, then narratively it would be explained as only getting a small whiff.
+The resulting dice penalty acts as your "status effect" debuffing your character until they are resolved.
+For instance, anti-venom might be able to remove the poison injury or warming up by a fire might reduce hypothermia from the cold.

+**Weight Class:**

+Represent the physical strain of carrying equipment.
+Some characters will purposefully be in a higher weight class to gain the benefits of heavier armor and weapons, making up for their Carry weight penalty with better gear.

 #### Attribute Level Adjustment